Complete Guide on Human Anatomy with Parts, Names & Diagram

 Other joints, like the acromioclavicular joint, are also part of the shoulder.
 The shoulder joint allows circular rotation and lifting of the arm away from the body.

-It’s like a ball sitting in a socket formed by the shoulder blade.
-There’s a soft tissue envelope called the joint capsule surrounding the shoulder joint, lined with a smooth synovial membrane.
+It is like a ball in a socket formed by the shoulder blade.
+A soft tissue envelope called the joint capsule surrounds the shoulder joint, lined with a smooth synovial membrane.

 A group of four muscles maintains the shoulder’s stability, called the rotator cuff.
 These muscles attach to the shoulder blade and the upper arm bone.
 They are the supraspinatus, subscapularis, infraspinatus, and teres minor.